ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-05-replication.md

 - *Riak*: replication is **local** to **one datacenter**; `n` applies within a datacenter.
 Cross-datacenter sync happens **asynchronously** between clusters, similar to multi-leader replication.

 ### Detecting Concurrent Writes

+- Multiple clients can concurrently write to the **same key**, causing conflicts even with **strict quorums**.
+- Conflicts may also arise during **read repair** or **hinted handoff** due to **network delays** or **partial failures**.
+- Example: different nodes may receive client writes in different orders, leading to permanent inconsistency if values are simply overwritten.
+- For **eventual consistency**, replicas must **converge** on the same value.
+- However, most implementations provide **weak conflict resolution** — the burden often falls on the application developer to understand database internals and avoid data loss.

+#### Last write wins (discarding concurrent writes)

+- One way to ensure convergence is to keep only the most **“recent”** value and discard older ones.
+- Since concurrent writes have **no natural order**, systems impose an arbitrary order (e.g., **timestamps**).
+- `LWW` = choose the write with the largest timestamp as the winner.
+- Supported in *Cassandra* (default) and *Riak* (optional).
+- Trade-offs:
+  - Ensures **convergence** but sacrifices **durability** → some successful writes may be silently lost.
+  - Can even drop non-concurrent writes due to timestamp issues.
+- Acceptable in cases like **caching**, but unsafe where data loss is not acceptable.
+- Safe use requires treating keys as **immutable** (e.g., using a `UUID` per write).

+#### The “happens-before” relationship and concurrency

+- **Not concurrent**: If one operation **builds upon** or **depends on** the result of another (**causal dependency**).
+  - Example: Insert → Increment (increment depends on inserted value).
+- **Concurrent**: If neither operation **knows** about the other when executed → no causal dependency.
+  - Example: Two clients write to the same key independently.
+- Rule:
+  - Operation `A` happens before `B` if `B` knows about, depends on, or builds upon `A`.
+  - Two operations are concurrent if neither happens before the other.
+- Implication for conflict resolution:
+  - If one happened before the other → later operation should overwrite earlier.
+If concurrent → they conflict and require resolution.
+> 💡 In distributed systems, concurrency is not defined by whether two operations happen at the exact same physical time.
+Instead, two operations are considered concurrent if they are both unaware of each other.
+> This is because:
+>  - It is difficult to know if events happened at precisely the same time due to unreliable clocks.
+>  - The concept is compared to the theory of relativity, where events cannot affect each other if information cannot travel between them faster than light.
+>  - In computer systems, operations can be concurrent even if they occur some time apart, as long as network issues or delays prevent them from knowing about each other.

+#### Capturing the happens-before relationship

+- To handle concurrent writes on a single database replica.
+The core idea is that the server tracks a **version number** for each key, which increases with every write.
+When a **client** sends a new value, it must **include** the version number it last saw.
+- The server uses this to determine the relationship between writes:
+  - If the client's version number is older, the new write is considered to **supersede** the previous value but must be **merged** with any other concurrent writes.
+  - If the client's version number is a **peer** to the latest version, the writes are concurrent.
+The server keeps all concurrent values and returns them to the client for merging.
+- The key takeaway is that the system **doesn't pick** a "**winner**"; instead, it preserves all concurrent data and pushes the responsibility of resolving the conflict (merging the values) back to the client on its next read or write.
+This example demonstrates how multiple values can be created and merged over time to ensure no data is silently lost.